Monday, December 21, 2020

 Trees dot the landscape, with a dense belt of cork oak forests, vegetable gardens, orchards and olive groves, to which are added the gardens of old wealthy houses, with different species, which give an exotic note to the whole.

-In the dense and winding urban fabric, there are many reasons for interest: the old 18th century City Hall; the manors and mansions that, from the 17th century to the 20th century, present several stylistic references, including a small chalet that hides among the trees on the outskirts of the village, a late echo of 19th century romanticism, rare in the region; popular architecture, which stands out for its rich stonework decoration, with door and window frames on neat facades, some in the Manueline style.
+In the dense and winding urban fabric, there are many reasons for interest: the old 18th century City Hall; the manors and mansions that, from the 17th century to the 20th century, present several stylistic references, including a small chalet that hides among the trees on the outskirts of the village, a late echo of 19th-century romanticism, rare in the region; popular architecture, which stands out for its rich stonework decoration, with door and window frames on neat facades, some in the Manueline style.

 The Main Church is one of the most interesting attractions in the town.
-In the current configuration, 18th century references predominate, visible especially on the facade and side doors.
+In the current configuration, 18th-century references predominate, visible especially on the facade and side doors.
 Inside, the baroque gilded main altar, which supposedly came from the church of the extinct convent of Santo António de Idanha-a-Nova, is more than enough reason for a visit.